TheNumbat/thenumbat.github.io/cmu.md

     - Keenan is great (again), and in this class especially, his slides, diagrams, and animations are very elegant.
 They're used to teach this content all over the world.
     - Light workload: one moderate problem set + one short programming assignment every 2 weeks.
 - ☆ 15-410: Operating System Design and Implementation
     - Infamous for being the highest straight workload class in CS.
 It really is a ton of work, but maybe not quite as much as people say.
+It will, at least, the thing you think about most.
-    - The staff will not make design decisions for you or debug your code&mdash;you must learn to design, test, evaluate, and debug a substantial project, from scratch, yourself.
+    - The staff will not make design decisions for you or debug your code&mdash; you must learn to design, test, evaluate, and debug a substantial low-level project, from scratch, yourself.
-    - I found that most of the work is debugging&mdash;if you're not an effective debugger, this course will make you become one.
+    - Most of the work is debugging&mdash;if you're not yet an effective debugger, this course will make you become one whether you like it or not.
     - You need to be able to work well with your partner.
+Group work issues are common.
+    - The midterm/final were difficult and stressful, and I don't think they should exist.

-**Workload:** moderate, but heavy during OS project weeks.
+**Workload:** moderate to heavy depending on when an OS project was due.

-**Notes:** as you can see, everything this semester has a star&mdash;all are highly recommended.
-Coronavirus made everything a bit crazy, but PnC &amp; DDG finished more or less normally, and, while I don't think OS changes were handled/communicated well, the kernel got completed and end-of-semester work was reduced.
-Also note that OS is not recommended as a first systems elective (especially as a sophomore), and I'm going to agree with that unless you had enough systems experience that you found 15-213 easy.
+**Notes:** everything this semester has a star&mdash;all are recommended.
+Coronavirus arriving midway through the semester made everything go a bit crazy, but PnC &amp; DDG finished more or less normally, and, while OS changes were mostly bungled, kernels got completed and end-of-semester work was somewhat reduced.
+I didn't really feel that OS deserved its reputation as _the_ systems class to take, as I found a good portion of its difficulty to be incidental and not contribute to learning.
+That said, OS will still teach you a lot about low level design and debugging, so it's worth taking if you want a systems concentration.
+(Otherwise, eh...)
+Also note that it is not generally recommended to take OS as a first systems elective (especially as a sophomore), and I'd agree with that unless one has found 15-213 very easy.

 ## Summer 2020
 - Apple: GPU software intern
-    - Update soon (tm)
+    - Reasonably interesting and worked with some cool people, but was was overall a bit boring and not a ton of work.
+    - Was fully remote, so I didn't get to meet people in person or to go Apple HQ.
+    - Got to present my intern project to SVP of software Craig Federighi.
+    - Learned more about Metal, which is a pretty cool API (similar to Vulkan, but a bit less crufty) and has great shader development/debugging tools.

 ## Fall 2020
 - TA: 15-462 - Computer Graphics
     - Put new codebase into production.
+Went quite well overall, and students made some _way_ cooler results!
+    - Otherwise same thoughts on TAing as last semester.
 - ☆ 15-411: Compiler Design
+    - The other infamous (workload) systems class.
+My experience isn't particularly representative, but I found it _far_ easier and less stressful than OS.
+Unlike OS, you're given thousands of test cases, and if your compiler passes all of them, it gets 100%.
+No more combing through code for concurrency mistakes for days on end.
+    - Interesting content, although the lectures tended to be more abstract and advanced than was required to implement the projects.
+    - Projects require building up a decent sized codebase (ours is ~7k lines) of your own code over the semester, which is good for learning to technically manage a significant project.
+You pick the language - I learned Rust for this class, which turned out to be interesting and useful.
+    - As with OS, you need to be able to work well with your partner.
 - 15-451: Algorithm Design and Analysis
+    - I wish I could say this was a great extension of 15-210/15-251, but it really wasn't.
+Some of the topics were interesting to me, such as computational geometry, but others were either review or too theoretical to fully understand without dedicating more time than they were worth to me.
+    - The professors (Miller/Sutner) were a bit out of touch, as they typically teach grad theory classes and CDM, respectively.
+    - Had some programming homeworks in the style of competitive programming, which were pretty cool problems.
+    - Midterm class average: 50% (lol)
 - 15-300: Research and Innovation in Computer Science
+    - Learning more about my area of research (geometry processing) was great!
+    - Basically a gen ed class (technical writing requirement), so was a drag at times.
+    - Set up research project with geometry collective for next semester.
+    - Wrote/presented some pretty good technical write-ups.
 - 21-355: Principles of Real Analysis I
+    - Was less interesting than I had hoped, but still useful for formalizing my thinking about basic continuous math.
+Also serves as a pre-requisite for all upper-level continuous math courses.
+    - Not too much work in of itself, but it pushed my workload from being often stressful to being basically always stressful, so I kind of regret taking it.
+I was originally taking it to complete the math minor, but I've now decided to do the new graphics concentration instead of the minor.
-- 60-125: Introduction to 3D Animation
+- ☆ 60-125: Introduction to 3D Animation
+    - Very cool class and pretty fun!
+You learn each step of the 3D animation pipeline (mostly for film, but also games) by doing it yourself.
+You assemble everything you've built up over the semester into a final animation.
+    - A surprising amount of work.
+Modelling is hard.
+Rigging is hard.
+Animation is hard.
+Everything is hard.
+I wish I had more time to dedicate to it in order to make more impressive final piece, but I still learned all the content.
+    - Good to experience the art side of computer graphics.
+(This is an art class.)

-**Other:** Started working with the Geometry Collective
+**Other:** Started working with the [Geometry Collective](http://geometry.cs.cmu.edu/).

-**Workload:** Always heavy
+**Workload:** mostly death

-**Notes:** TBD

-## Summer 2020
-- Research or working at Jane Street
+**Notes:**  Much harder to stay motivated with online classes this semester.
+Did many things last minute or late in the latter half of the semester.

 ## Spring 2021
 - TA: 15-462 - Computer Graphics